awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_determining-access.md

 ```
 {
-  "Sid": "Allow an app associates with an IAM role to only read the current version of a secret",
+  "Sid": "Allow an app associated with an IAM role to only read the current version of a secret",
   " Effect": "Allow",
   "Principal":  {"AWS": "arn:aws:iam::111122223333:role/EncryptionApp" },
   "Action": ["secretsmanager:GetSecret"],